bypriyan/Android-Task/README.md

    - Create a new project or use an existing one
    - Add your Android app to the project
    - Follow the instructions to download the `google-services.json` file and place it in the `app` directory
-   - Enable Firebase Authentication (Email/Password and Phone)
+   - Enable Firebase Authentication (Email/Password)

 4. Build and run the app on your Android device or emulator.